 Mental symptoms: Anxiety doesn’t solely affect your body; it clouds your mind as well.
 Nervousness and fatigue might set in, often accompanied by a sense of doom or looming catastrophe.
 Struggling to stay focused, feeling irritable, or experiencing a fear of judgment in social situations?
 These are all mental manifestations of anxiety.

 Understanding these symptoms is crucial, not only for identifying anxiety but also for effectively addressing it.
-Remember, recognising the problem is your first move towards finding a solution.
+Remember, recognizing the problem is your first move toward finding a solution.

 How to Deal with Anxiety